 holds.

 \end{enumerate}

 \end{theorem}

-We point out that the analytic characterization allows to check accessibility of a particular SLOPE model by in fact minimizing a BP-like problem where the $l_1$-norm is replaced by the SLOPE norm.
-This in turn can give insight on whether the corresponding face of the sign permutahedron is intersected by $\row(X)$.
+We point out that the analytic characterization allows to check accessibility of a particular SLOPE pattern by in fact minimizing a BP-like problem where the $\ell_1$-norm is replaced by the sorted-$\ell_1$-norm.
+This in turn can give insight on whether the corresponding face of the signed permutahedron is intersected by $\row(X)$.

-Also note that the set of accessible SLOPE models is invariant by scaling $w$ with a constant, since $\row(X)$ intersects $F_w(m)$ if and only if $\row(X)$ intersects $F_{\lambda w}(m)$ with $\lambda > 0$.
-The following corollary, which is in line with Theorem~2.1 very recently given in \cite{KremerEtAl19TR}, is a straightforward consequence of Theorems~\ref{thm:uni-pen}, \ref{thm:slope-model} and \ref{thm:slope-acc}. \begin{corollary} Let $X \in \R^{n \times p}$.
-If $\row(X)$ does not intersect any face of $P_w^\pm$ with codimension larger than $\rk(X)$, then for all $y \in \R^n$, $\hat\beta_w(y)$, the unique element of $\Sslope(y)$, satisfies $\|\model(\hat{\beta}_w(y))\|_\infty \leq \rk(X)$. \end{corollary} Corollary~\ref{cor:sparsitySLOPE} generalizes the well known fact that, when uniqueness occurs, the LASSO minimizer has less than $\rk(X)$ non-null components.
+Also note that the set of accessible SLOPE patterns is invariant by scaling $w$ with a constant, since $\row(X)$ intersects $F_w(m)$ if and only if $\row(X)$ intersects $F_{\lambda w}(m)$ with $\lambda > 0$.
+The following corollary, which is in line with Theorem~2.1 very recently given in \cite{KremerEtAl22}, is a straightforward consequence of Theorems~\ref{thm:uni-pen}, \ref{thm:SLOPE-pattern} and \ref{thm:SLOPE-acc}. \begin{corollary} Let $X \in \R^{n \times p}$.
+If $\row(X)$ does not intersect any face of $P_w^\pm$ with codimension larger than $\rk(X)$, then for all $y \in \R^n$, $\hat\beta_w(y)$, the unique element of $\Sslope(y)$, satisfies $\|\patt(\hat{\beta}_w(y))\|_\infty \leq \rk(X)$. \end{corollary} Corollary~\ref{cor:sparsitySLOPE} generalizes the well-known fact that, when uniqueness occurs, the LASSO minimizer has less than $\rk(X)$ non-null components.
 Indeed, the above corollary shows that when the SLOPE minimizer is unique, the number of non-null clusters is less than or equal to $\rk(X)$.